How to Write a Truly Terrifying Horror Story in 9 Steps

 If you can relate to your character(s), then your audience will as well.

-READ MORE: If you’re writing a great villain character, check out my best villain ideas here and unique villain quirk ideas here!
+READ MORE: If you’re writing a villain character, check out my best villain ideas here and unique villain quirk ideas here!

 2. Observe People’s Fears